thinger-io/Docs/Hardware/ClimaStick/README.md

 -  It should be powered with a 5V and 250 to 1000mah USB power supply.
 -  This board has a low heat dissipation capacity, so it is normal that it keeps hot on high transmission processes.
 The temperature sensor could takes values up to 70ºC on full duplex communication process.
--  If you use the VIN power header, be careful to connect in the correct position, as it is showed on image2.
-Do not follow this directive could damage the protection diod.
+-  If you use the VIN power header, be careful to connect it in the correct position, as it is showed on image2.
+Not following this directive could damage the protection diod.
 <p align="center">
 <img src="https://github.com/jtrinc266/myThinger/blob/master/Images/i1.JPG?raw=true"   width="200" height="180" />
 </p>